markwei93/markwei93.github.io/README.md

 ### Data Cleaning
 Continued working on BigQuery, we removed the missing rows as well as the data that has wrong information.
-And we also added 3 columns: ride_lenth, the time spent on each ride month_of_year, from January to December day_of_week, from Sunday to Saturday
+And we also added 3 columns: ride_lenth（the time spent on each ride） month_of_year（from January to December） day_of_week（from Sunday to Saturday）
 After the cleaning, we have 4168721 rows remaining and ready to be analyized.

 ### Data Analyze